s-ccs/LSLAutoBIDS/docs/data_organization.md

 > [!IMPORTANT]
 > The recommended directory structure is not self generated.
-The user needs to create the directories and store the recorded and stimulus data in them before running the conversion.
+The user needs to create the directories and store the recorded and others data in them before running the conversion.

 The dataset (both recorded and converted) is stored in the parent `data` directory.
 The `data` directory has three subdirectories under which the entire project is stored.
 The recommended directory structure is as follows:
 ```